 The process of improving website rankings is known as search engine optimization (SEO).

-Providing original, educational, entertaining, and compelling content for your customers is crucial.
+Providing original, educational, entertaining, and compelling value focused content for your guests is crucial.

-Make sure to include keyword phrases that your customers would be searching for, such as Italian Restaurant in Atlanta.
-Make sure the keyphrase flows naturally in a sentence and doesn’t sound forced.
+Make sure to include keyword phrases that your guests would be searching for, such as Italian Restaurant in Atlanta.
+Ensure the keyphrase flows naturally in a sentence and doesn’t sound forced.